-Read this to learn how to tastefully decorate your home for fall.
+Want to know how to decorate your home for fall so that it’s done tastefully?
 These are just a few guidelines that you should follow that will allow you to enjoy the beauty of the season while still keeping the look in your home refined.

-Let me just say upfront, that no matter what type of tips for decorating your home that you might run across, THE most important thing of all is for you to do YOU!
+Let me just say upfront, that no matter what kind of tips for decorating your home that you might run across, THE most important thing of all is for you to do YOU!

 BUT – I believe that one of the reasons that you visit me here is not only to be inspired, but also to get decorating advice.
 If you’ll look my archives, you’ll see that I have oodles and oodles of blog posts about the various aspects of decorating your home.